Sharon McGowan: Early life and education

 McGowan was raised in Queens.
 Her father was an NYPD lieutenant and commanding officer of the hostage negotiation team.
 Her mother was a secretary at St. Kevin's Roman Catholic Church.
 McGowan entered storytelling contests as an adolescent and as a teen, partook in her high school forensics club.
 She came out as gay to her parents in the late '90s.

 While earning her undergraduate degree at the University of Virginia, McGowan acted as a help desk clerk to GLAD attorneys.
 She graduated from the university with honors in 1995, after which she attended Harvard Law School, graduating with honors in 2000.

 Career

 Early on in her career, McGowan served as a law clerk to the Honorable Norman H. Stahl, U.S. Court of Appeals for the First Circuit, and as a law clerk to the Honorable Helen Ginger Berrigan, U.S. District Court for the Eastern District of Louisiana.
+McGowan was also an associate at Jenner & Block, Washington, D.C., where she was a member of litigation team in Lawrence v.
+Texas, which resulted in the U.S. Supreme Court striking down sodomy laws as unconstitutional.

-McGowan was also an associate at Jenner & Block, Washington, D.C.
-Early on in her career, McGowan served as Staff Attorney with the ACLU's Lesbian Gay Bisexual Transgender & AIDS Project.
+Early on in her career, McGowan served as Staff Attorney with the ACLU's Lesbian Gay Bisexual Transgender & AIDS Project, where she served as lead attorney in a landmark Title VII case, Schroer v.
+Billington, which established new protections for transgender individuals against employment discrimination based on their gender identity and gender transition.

+During the Obama administration, Ms. McGown held several senior positions.
+She was the Principal Deputy Chief of the Appellate Section of the U.S. Department of Justice’s Civil Rights Division, where she supervised attorneys and advised the U.S. Solicitor General and federal agencies on a broad range of civil rights issues related to the enforcement of federal laws prohibiting discrimination in employment, housing, education, credit, voting, and policing in the U.S. Supreme Court and lower federal courts.
+Ms. McGowan also served as Acting General Counsel and Deputy General Counsel for Policy at the U.S. Office of Personnel Management, where she led the implementation of key administration priorities including nationwide marriage equality and the Affordable Care Act.

-McGowan was hired to serve Lambda Legal in 2017, establishing their offices in Washington, D.C.
+McGowan was hired to serve as Director of Strategy for Lambda Legal in February 2017, establishing their offices in Washington, D.C.
+In 2018, she became in the organization’s Legal Director and Chief Strategy Officer, overseeing a team of over thirty lawyers and paraprofessionals and working on key LGBTQ civil rights cases like Bostock v.
+Clayton County.